arengifoc/devops-guides/terraform-getting-started/README.md

 #
 # Every Terraform resource is formed by a "resource" block with two arguments:
 #
-#  - "local_file" is the name of the Terraform provider which only creates local files
+#  - "local_file" is the name of the resource type, which in this case, it only creates local files
 #  - "myfile1" is any logical name chosen for our resource.
 This name must be unique among
 #    all .tf files in the current directory
 #